IFRS 9 - Financial Instruments (2 days)

 - Electronic copies of exercise and case study solutions will be available to participants

-Basic understanding of accounting under IFRS or any national standards.
+Basic understanding of accounting under IFRS or national standards.
 No advance preparation is required for this course.

 This course is beneficial to preparers and users of IFRS financial statements.
 The participants will learn the principles in IFRS 9, and its application.

 - Classify and measure financial assets under the three categories in IFRS 9

 - Analyse the impact of IFRS 9 on the classification of financial assets, including embedded derivatives

 - Classify and measure financial liabilities under the two categories in IFRS 9

 - Evaluate the principles of fair value measurement in IFRS 13

 - Apply the principles in relation to de-recognition of financial assets

 - Calculate the impairment loss on loans and other financial assets under the expected credit loss model in IFRS 9